INDIA-VIETNAM TRADE AND ECONOMIC RELATIONS

 Development Partnership

 India has a long-standing development partnership with Vietnam that has made positive contributions towards capacity building and socio-economic development of Vietnam.
 India has also been providing assistance to Vietnam within the ASEAN framework.
 Under the Mekong Ganga Cooperation (MGC) framework, India has been taking up Quick Impact Projects (QIPs), each valued at US$50,000, in different provinces of Vietnam for development of community infrastructure.
 With their short gestation period, the QIPs bring direct benefits to communities at the grassroots level.
-During the Virtual Summit between the Prime Ministers of India and Vietnam on 21 December 2020, it was decided to raise the number of QIP projects from 05 to 10 per year to be implemented annually in Vietnam.
-So far, since 2017, 27 QIPs have been completed in 23 provinces of Vietnam, while 10 new projects are under implementation in 10 provinces.
-In addition, 7 grant-in-aid assistance projects for the benefit of the Cham community in Ninh Thuan province were completed in December 2020 with an outlay of around US$ 1.54 million.
-India is also providing technical assistance worth US$ 2.25 million for conservation and restoration of ancient Cham monuments at the World heritage Site of My Son in Quang Nam Province of Vietnam, showcasing the deep civilizational connection between the two countries.
-The conservation work has been carried out by the experts from the Archaeological Survey of India.
+So far, since 2017, 56 projects have been sanctioned in 42 provinces of Vietnam out of which 46 have already been completed and 10 are under implementation.
+During the virtual summit between the Prime Minister of India and Vietnam on 21 December 2020, the number of QIPs project has been increased from 05 to 10 per year to be implemented annually in Vietnam.
+India also provided technical assistance worth US$ 2.25 million for conservation and restoration of ancient Cham monuments located in the Quang Nam Province of Vietnam, showcasing the deep civilizational connection between the two countries.